Sridhar-0306/Food_Bridge_NGO/README.md

 ## Features

-- Multi-step food donation form with dynamic fields
+- Multi-step donation form with dynamic dish entries and validation
+- Supports multiple organization types: restaurants, events, caterers
+- Real-time form submission using JSON and `fetch()` API
+- Secure admin login with session-based access control
-- NGO admin login and secure dashboard
+- NGO dashboard with Active and Picked donation tabs
-- View active and picked donations
-- Auto-hide expired donations from the dashboard
+- Expired food items auto-removed from all views
+- View detailed dish info: type, quantity, packing, expiry, description
-- Mark donations as picked with timestamp
+- Mark donations as picked with accurate IST timestamp
-- Export donations to Excel with full details
+- Export all donations to Excel in a clean, readable format
-- Accurate IST timestamps for submissions and pickups
+- Submitted and pickup times tracked and stored in IST
+- Fully responsive UI and lightweight frontend
+- MySQL database integration with well-structured schema
+- Deployed PHP backend with working API endpoints on Render

 ---